What is the Gaza Strip? Here's how big it is and who lives there.

 How big is the Gaza strip?

 The strip is about 139 square miles –that's slightly more than twice the size of Washington, D.C.
 Its border with Israel is about 36 miles and its border with Egypt is about eight miles.
-There are about 40 miles of coastline on the strip, but it has been blocked by the Israeli Navy since 2009 and is closed to all maritime traffic.
+There are about 24 miles (40 kilometers) of coastline on the strip, but it has been blocked by the Israeli Navy since 2009 and is closed to all maritime traffic.

 Who lives in the Gaza Strip?